odea-project/qAlgorithms/report/discussion_tests.md

 The DQSF is the only score which makes a statement about result quality, since it serves as a measure of repeatability. [qPeaks]

-DQSC and DQSB were taken in full.
+The means of DQSC and DQSB were calculated from all produced scores.
 An alternative would be to only consider the scores of those points that were included in a feature, since both exist as centroid-specific numbers at one point of the processing.
 This was decided against to mitigate the impact potential unknown problems with the processing would have on such a selection.
 A complimentary approach